UniversalDependencies/docs/_grc-pos/PROPN.md

 ### Definition

-A proper noun is a noun referring to a (more or less) unique object, such a person or a country.
+A proper noun is a noun referring to a (more or less) unique object, such as a person or a country.

 #### Examples